antomatskev/wopfe/content/page/instructions.md

 # User Guide

-This is an user guide for our web application WOPFE.
+This is an user guide for web application WOPFE.
 In WOPFE application, it is possible to sign in as a manager, a admin, a teacher, and a student.
 Shortly about all users:
 A manager has a table with all users using this application and can add new admins.